rsummers11/CADLab/panreas_hnn/README.txt

 The results are saved as *meanmaxAxCoSa.nii.gz in the stage1/stage2 subfolders of the output directory.
 All resulting images should overlay correctly when using a viewer that respects image offset and orientation (e.g. MitkWorkbench).

+Note:

+if you compile caffe for CPU only usage, please replace the following lines in deploy_hed_pancreas.py
+	caffe.set_mode_gpu()
+	caffe.set_device(GPU)
+with
+	caffe.set_mode_cpu();
+Warning: CPU only computation will take >1 hour for each case, while the GPU exection typically finishes in less than 5 minutes (tested with NVIDIA TITAN X).